nens/threedi-docs/source/e_2d_channel_breach_tutorial.rst

 #) In the Layers panel, reorder the layers such that the OpenStreetMap layer is below the 3Di schematisation.

-You should now see the DEM file located below The Oude Maas.
+You should now see the DEM file located south of the Oude Maas.

 Adding a channel